The Power of the Bead

 In 2012, the Defense Advanced Research Projects Agency (DARPA) awarded CytoSorbents a $3.8M five year contract as part of its “Dialysis-Like Therapeutics” (DLT) program to treat severe sepsis and septic shock.
 Sepsis is the result of an overzealous immune response to a serious infection.
 The DLT program seeks to develop an advanced blood purification system that can remove toxins, cytokines, pathogens and activated white blood cells as a treatment of sepsis.
 CytoSorbents’ technology was selected to remove cytokines and pathogen-derived toxins.
 DARPA is a division of the Department of Defense that funds advanced technology and biomedical research, and was responsible for funding the development of such major innovations as the internet, global positioning satellites (GPS), robotic surgery, artificial robotic limbs, a stair-climbing wheelchair, and many others.
 CytoSorbents collaborates with leading institutions and companies such as Battelle Laboratories, the Harvard Wyss Institute, MIT, and NxStage Medical.

 In addition, CytoSorbents is advancing its polymer platform under a $1.15M Phase I and II Small Business Innovation Research (SBIR) contract awarded by the U.S. Army for trauma and burn injury research (2011-present).
-More recently the FDA approved a U.S. Air Force funded 30 patient human pilot study in trauma and rhabdomyolysis that is currently enrolling.
-This study is the first human CytoSorb study in critically ill patients in the United States.

 - DARPA (Defense Advanced Research Projects Agency): ~$4 million over 5 years in its “Dialysis-Like Therapeutics” program to treat sepsis and remove inflammatory toxins from blood using blood purification.
 CytoSorbents is currently in Year 5 of the contract